Climate change in Greenland: Greenlandic Government

-The Arctic Council
+Arctic Council

 In 2008, following increased media attention for the Arctic, the five countries adjacent to the Arctic Ocean (Canada, Denmark (Greenland), Norway, Russia and the United States) published the Ilulissat Declaration.
 This proclaims the Arctic states' responsibility to protect the ecosystem of the Arctic Ocean.
 In addition, the Council's Arctic Monitoring and Assessment Programme (AMAP) has published a series of reports one of which looks at adaptation in particular.
 The 2017 Adaptation Actions for a Changing Arctic (AACA) Report covers the Baffin Bay/Davis Strait region which includes the western part of Greenland aiming to offer information "to assist local decision makers and stakeholders [...] in developing adaptation tools and strategies to better deal with climate change [...]."
 Following extensive stakeholder dialogues, the report identified seven themes of local adaptation: